6 Signs of High Blood Sugar

-The body sends us more signals than we think, especially in relation to certain problems that may be associated with high cholesterol or blood sugar levels.
+The body sends us more signals than we think, especially in relation to certain problems that may be associated with high blood sugar or cholesterol levels.

 We tend to associate high blood sugar with diabetes, but in truth this is not the only issue.